Standard VAT rate: 23%

 All EU member states have a fixed format for their VAT numbers.
-In Portugal, it includes 9 digits and prefix PT, where the first digit for companies should be number 5 (i.e. PT501234567).
+In Poland it includes 10 digits and the prefix PL (i.e. PL 1234567890).

-The standard VAT rate in Portugal is 23% with reduced rates of 13% and 6% on certain goods and services.
-A number of services are exempt from Portuguese VAT, such as intra-community supplies of goods and exportations.
+The standard VAT rate in Poland is 23%, with reduced rates of 8% and 5% on certain goods and services.
+A number of services are exempt from Polish VAT, such as financial and postal services.

 23% (Standard) – Applies to all taxable supplies, with certain exceptions